blanquicet/conti/docs/design/02_HOUSEHOLD_PHASE.md

 **Business rules:**
 - A user can create multiple households BUT can only be an active member of ONE at a time (enforced in Phase 3)
-- Name is free text (examples: "Casa de José y María", "Apartamento 305", "Mi Hogar")
+- Name is free text (examples: "Casa de Jose y Caro", "Apartamento 305", "Mi Hogar")
 - Creator becomes first household member automatically
 - Currency and timezone prepared for internationalization (future)